aeon0/d4lf/README.md

   - start/stop: Turn filtering on/off
   - scripts/stop: In case there are any scripts attached, run them
 - Alternative use the hotkeys. e.g. f11 for filtering

+Note: If you rerolled an affix, that affix (and the one above) will not be considered.
+So these items will most likely not show up with a green box.

 ### Configs
 The config folder contains: